stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

      scanning assumption, and MAY therefore use a low-frequency scanning schedule in default mode.

-  2. Ignore the notification, in which case the system works exactly as before.
-(One reason to do this may be a rate limit, see
-     {{security}}.)
+  2. Do not act upon the notification.
+To prevent retries, recipients SHOULD acknowledge the notification by sending a NOTIFY response even when otherwise ignoring the request, combined with a report query if feasible (see above).
+One reason to do this may be a rate limit (see {{security}}), in which case "Blocked" (15) maybe a suitable extended DNS error code.

 If the parent implements the first option, the convergence time (time between publication of a new CDS/CDNSKEY record in the child and